JGabrielGruber/PySide-HUG/README.md

 ### API usage
 In your terminal, and inside the project folder:

-1. Navigate to the src folder:
+1. Navigate to the api src folder:
 ```
 cd api/
 ```